scientist-softserv/iiif_print/README.md

     - _ImageMagick policy XML may need to be more permissive in both resources and source media types allowed.
 See template [policy.xml](config/vendor/imagemagick-6-policy.xml)._
   * [libcurl3](https://packages.ubuntu.com/search?keywords=libcurl3)
   * [libgbm1](https://packages.debian.org/sid/libgbm1)

-See the [wiki](https://github.com/scientist-softserv/iiif_print/wiki/Installing,-Developing,-and-Testing) for more details on how to install and configure dependencies.

 # Installation
 IiifPrint easily integrates with your Hyrax 2.x applications.